 Technical Adviser, Health Policy, Legislation and Ethics

 Carole A. Baekey has more than two decades experience in developing and drafting health policy, legislation, biomedical ethics and related regulatory matters in Sub-Saharan Africa and more than three decades’ experience providing legal assistance and related advocacy for communities experiencing marginalisation and discrimination in North America and Sub-Saharan Africa.
-She currently serves as a member on the HPI’s Board of Directors and is an HPI Partner.
+Carole served as a Director of HPI for over 10 years.